 There’s no throbbing, thumping 6.2-litre V8 option at the heart of the Holden Commodore Calais any more.
 Instead, the fully imported versions we get use a normally aspirated petrol V6, or petrol and diesel turbo 2.0-litre four-pots.
 For this comparison, we’re focusing on the 2.0-litre petrol Calais that produces 191kW and 350Nm.
 Is it fair, then, to compare the Commodore with not just a Camry, but a hybrid-engined one?
 On paper, the Toyota Camry Hybrid SL will produce only 160kW, but a much more meaty serve of torque from its petrol-electric 2.5-litre four-cylinder drivetrain (the engine makes 131kW/221Nm and the electric motor 88kW/202Nm, all at very different revs).

-Both cars build speed well, the Commodore comfortably via its nine-speed auto and the Camry a little awkwardly via its electrically assisted CVT.
+Despite the Camry's lack of straight-line oomph, both cars build speed well, the Commodore comfortably via its nine-speed auto and the Camry a little awkwardly via its electrically assisted CVT.
 The steering wheel-mounted paddle shifters in the Camry with their six preset ratios go a way to masking the dullness of the CVT and introducing an engine note that’s almost rousing, although you’ll still feel that belt-drive lag when jumping back on the throttle after braking heavily, or the unpleasant drone from a standing start.

 Where the Camry crushes the Commodore, though, is in the chase for fuel economy.
 For the Holden it’s officially 7.6L/100km against a real-world test showing 11.6L/100km, while for the Toyota it was 4.5L/100km versus an on-the-road 7.5L/100km.